stolostron/stolostron/dev-preview/README.md

-## Getting Started with Development Preview Content
+## Getting Started with Development Preview (dev-preview) Content 🚀

-Welcome to the hub for Red Hat Advanced Cluster Management Developement preview content!
-Many of our unique and upcoming features start as Development Preview content, available through the stolostron community for feedback and tight iteration as we discover and adapt to new use cases and usage patterns.
+Welcome to the landing page for Red Hat Advanced Cluster Management Developement preview content!
+Many of our unique and upcoming features start as Development Previews, available through the `stolostron` community for feedback and tight iteration as we discover and adapt to new customer use cases and usage patterns from our users.

-Below, you'll find a list of current dev-preview content complete with installation and usage instructions!  **Don't forget to give us feedback on our dev-preview content at acm-contact@redhat.com**.
+Below, you'll find a list of current dev-preview content complete with installation and usage instructions.  **Don't forget to give us feedback on our dev-preview content at acm-contact@redhat.com**.
 Features on Development Preview
 - [Ansible Collection & Inventory Plugin](#Ansible-Collection-Inventory-Plugin)
 - [Search v2 - Odyssey](#Search-v2-Odyssey)